Step 1: Put Your Plugin In Debug Mode

 cd ~

--#appended to the directory name.- Bambu Connect
+-#will be appended to the directory name.- Bambu Connect

 ~/.octoeverywhere-bambu/